codepro33/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 # Problem 2
 # Theoretical Foundation

+The forced damped pendulum is a captivating example of a physical system with intricate behavior resulting from the interplay of damping, restoring forces, and external driving forces.
+By introducing both damping and external periodic forcing, the system demonstrates a transition from simple harmonic motion to a rich spectrum of dynamics, including resonance, chaos, and quasiperiodic behavior.
+These phenomena serve as a foundation for understanding complex real-world systems, such as driven oscillators, climate systems, and mechanical structures under periodic stress.

 ## Governing Equation

 The motion of a forced damped pendulum is governed by the differential equation: